Memory

 Returns:

-the summarized stress text.
+the summarized stress level and description.

 Return type: